Linsanity81/TileableShell/README.md

 - [Ying He](https://personal.ntu.edu.sg/yhe/)

 ## Acknowledgements <a name = "acknowledgement"></a>
-We thank the reviewers for the valuable comments, David Gontier for sharing the source code of the baseline design approach, and Christian Hafner for proofreading the paper.
-This work was supported by the SUTD start-up Research Grant (Number: SRG ISTD 2019 148), and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 715767 - MATERIALIZABLE).
+We thank the reviewers for their valuable comments, and Zebin Chen for helping on preparing some 3D surface models and renderings.
+This work was supported by the SUTD grant RS-INSUR-00027, the Ministry of Education, Singapore, under its Academic Research Fund Grants (RG20/20 & MOE-T2EP20220-0014), and the Royal Society (IES\R3\193208).